 There’s a lot more to be tackled in preventing another disaster for democracy than will be solved by sending a “fresh face” out to be hammered by the GOP.
 Will we ever see a televised panel discussion of the contribution — to the election and now, post-election — of the gendered expectations and double-standards that humored the naughty boy and revered the wisdom of grandpa but branded the experienced, mature woman as a tool of the establishment?
 Will we ever discuss why poor people, LGBTQ voters, and black women somehow don’t count when Democrats bemoan the “loss of the base” or failure to address the problems of the “working class”?
 Will the MSM ever acknowledge the undeniable role it played in creating destructive caricatures of Clinton, eagerly chomping on the red meat thrown out by the GOP while not giving equal time to disclosure of the actual facts?
 Will we ever start asking why the voters themselves were so vulnerable to those caricatures?
 No — not as long as we recycle them in the narrative of Clinton’s “blame” and attempt to wash all other responsibility away in the “warm tears” of her contrition.

-Susan Bordo is the author of many books on popular culture, cultural history, and feminism, most recently The Destruction of Hillary Clinton.
+Susan Bordo is the author of many books on popular culture, cultural history, and feminism, most recently The Destruction of Hillary Clinton, now out in paperback with a new Afterword.
 She assures readers that the title refers to the media and political forces that cost Hillary the election.
 Hillary Clinton herself: far from destroyed.